Guolujiale/TSAGNN/README.md

 # TSAGNN
-Prediction of store star using Time Sequential Attention GNN
+Prediction of store star using Time Sequential Attention GNN.

 ## Environment

 Please install the necessary libraries according to the following requirements.
+This program need run in the Linux system.

 ### Dependency library